TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    .. availability:: recent flavors of Unix.

    .. versionchanged:: 3.3
-      Return type changed from a tuple to a tuple-like object with named attributes.
+      Return type changed kutoka a tuple to a tuple-like object with named attributes.